What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Empirical Investigation

 \subsection{Investigating LLMs' Choices}

-\paragraph{Experiment.} We explore how the various LLMs compare in terms of their choices and judgments on the homelessness mitigation benchmark.
-Each LLM is asked to consider all $160$ contextualized decision scenarios -- $40$ each across the $4$ locations -- and make a judgment about their top choice and rankings.
+\paragraph{Experiment.} We explore how the various LLMs compare in terms of their choices on the homelessness mitigation benchmark.
+Each LLM is asked to consider all $160$ contextualized decision scenarios ($40$ each across $4$ locations) and make a judgment about their top choice and rankings using neutral prompts.
+It is important to note that there is no circularity in this evaluation -- while LLMs assisted in generating policy options for each scenario, the ranking task is fundamentally different: models must reveal their preferences among a fixed set of policies, thereby indirectly revealing how they prioritize different capabilities within the Capability Approach framework.
 Figure~\ref{fig:comparing_LLMs} shows pairwise comparison plots between all $6$ LLMs under consideration in the form of heat maps, using different aggregate metrics across panels.
 Panel (a) displays the fraction of scenarios where the top choices for a pair of models are identical.
-Panel (b) shows the average similarity between the textual justifications of LLMs for their top choice, as measured by the ROUGE-L similarity metric.
+Panel (b) shows the average semantic similarity between the textual justifications of LLMs for their top choice, as measured using Sentence-BERT embeddings.
 Panel (c) compares rankings of choices, as gauged by the normalized Kendall tau distance, which is $1$ for identical rankings and $-1$ for completely reversed rankings.

-\paragraph{Results.} The plots in Figure~\ref{fig:comparing_LLMs} indicate that LLMs could potentially disagree about their top choices, particularly those from different model families.
+\paragraph{Results.} The plots in Figure~\ref{fig:comparing_LLMs} indicate that there may be disagreements between LLMs, particularly those from different model families.
 Panel (a) highlights that the smaller Granite 3.1 8B has less overlapping top choices, while other models choose the same policy around $70-80\%$ of the time.
-We also note that the ROUGE-L scores in panel (b) are substantially lower than the range of $0.4-0.5$ (often regarded to represent moderate similarity), indicating that neutral prompts result in different justifications across LLMs on the benchmark.
-While there are well-known limitations of using ROUGE-L as a metric for comparing text, it remains popular for closely related tasks such as summarization.
-A comparison of rankings in panel (c) reflects similar trends.
-Overall, the results indicate that the choice of LLM affects policy choices and judgments on the benchmark.
+Panel(b) suggests that semantic similarity between justifications is notably high across all pairs (0.71-0.84), indicating convergence in reasoning patterns and linguistic styles.
+However, normalized Kendall tau correlations between full rankings are considerably lower (0.31-0.65) in panel (c), suggesting models use similar justification frameworks but apply different weightings when ordering options.
+These findings reveal that models agree most on how they justify, less on what they choose first, and least on how they rank the policies -- perhaps because surface-level homogenization in articulation masks diverse underlying preferences.